astrofrog/astropy-helpers/docs/basic.rst

 Custom setup.py commands
 ------------------------

-The main part of astropy-helpers is to provide customized setuptools commands.
+The main part of extension-helpers is to provide customized setuptools commands.
-For example, in a package that uses astropy-helpers, the following command will be available::
+For example, in a package that uses extension-helpers, the following command will be available::

     python setup.py build_docs

-and this command is implemented in astropy-helpers.
-To use the custom commands described here, you can either use the simplified method of opting in to astropy-helpers described in :ref:`setup_all`, or if you want more control, use the :func:`~extension_helpers.setup_helpers.register_commands` function by adding::
+and this command is implemented in extension-helpers.
+To use the custom commands described here, you can either use the simplified method of opting in to extension-helpers described in :ref:`setup_all`, or if you want more control, use the :func:`~extension_helpers.setup_helpers.register_commands` function by adding::